I think about the worst things I went through after my c-section.

 The flashbacks that had me crying in the shower, waking up crying, slinking to the kitchen floor, my lowest of lows.
 The nightly nightmares of being on the operating table, reliving the moments before and during my surgery again and again.

 The invalidating people that I interacted with right after delivery.
 People implying I got off easy in the scheme of birth, since I didn’t deliver “naturally” or vaginally.
 People telling me at least my vagina was still the same.
-That natural birth would have been so much harder and I was being a big baby for complaining about just a c-section.
+That natural birth would have been so much harder and I was being a big baby for complaining about “just a c-section.”
 People telling me at least my baby was healthy, essentially telling me they didn’t care about me.

-To feel like instead of giving birth, that I had labored and then been met with a horrific car accident, complete with my organs pulled out of my body, shivering and cold on the operating table, the sheer terror of death ringing in my ears and coursing through my panting and quick beating heart.
+To feel like instead of giving birth, that I had labored and then been met with a horrific car accident, complete with my organs pulled out of my body, shivering and cold on the operating table, the sheer terror of death ringing in my ears and coursing through my veins.
 Also, plain acceptance of my potential death sitting in the pit of my stomach like a stale fact.
 Telling myself my baby was probably going to die to eliminate the shock I might feel if it came to that.
 The guilt over this acceptance – what had I done to deserve this?
 Why me?
 I questioned God and gave up right there on the table.
 Whatever will be, will be.

 Watching my husband holding my hand tight, with tears falling fast down his face.
 Wondering if our baby was dead and he knew it.
 Wondering if I was dying and he was watching it.
 Thinking the worst of these tears and suddenly, realizing I no longer felt fear, but ultimately just sad and sorry for him, for how this all turned out.
 Feeling bad for my baby, who I had let down.
 Who might not remember me.